kkuivenhoven/Skate-App/README.md

 * Helpers: 76.74%,
 * Mailers: 78.72%,

-Please note that I listed specific additional resources and sources that pertain to particular file are listed in comments at the top of that file.
+If used, specific additional resources and sources that pertain to particular file are listed in comments at the top of the file.